callum-marshall/CV/README.md

 ## Background

 A Makers Academy graduate.
 My career began in the meat industry, where I worked my way up from Shop Assistant to second in command at a small meat trading LLC.
-After becoming disillusioned with the industry and frustrated by its environmental effects, I dipped my toes into tech by taking a few short courses in coding.
-I decided then to make the leap into software development, a field that allows me to combine my problem solving skills with my desire to make a positive contribution to the world.
+After becoming disillusioned with the industry and frustrated by its environmental effects, I dipped my toes into tech by taking a few short courses in C. Having discovered a passion for code and rediscovering the joy in learning, I decided to make the leap into software development, a field that allows me to combine my problem solving skills with my desire to challenge myself and make a positive contribution to the world
 I am looking for a role that will allow me the opportunity to both exercise my existing skills and continue to learn.
 My ideal work environment is a positive, collaborative team delivering varied and interesting projects.

 ## Technologies